 When traveling through South East Asia, we fell in love with all the unique, vibrant flavors of their cuisines.
 Among our favorite forkfuls were the mouthwatering coconut curries of Thailand.
 In fact, on our first day in Thailand we arrived on the island of Koh Lanta and had our very first tastes of authentic Thai Green Curry.
-It was love at first bite and we knew we'd soon be replicating that dish at home.
+It was love at first bite.

 How To Make Thai Curry Paste from Scratch

 The best part of making your own curry paste from scratch is that it hardly takes any effort at all!
 Once you've gathered your ingredients, all that is required is some minimal chopping, the squeeze of a lime, and a few minutes in a food processor or high-powered blender.
 Yup, that's it!
 Your fresh curry paste is ready to kick up the flavor in all your favorite Thai curry recipes!

 Is Thai Green Curry spicy?
 Usually, yes!
 Thai Green Curry is traditionally one of the spicier curry styles.
 BUT, when you make your own Thai Green Curry Paste you can cater the spiciness to your personal preferences.

 The heat from this curry paste recipe comes from Thai Bird Chilis.
 Thai Bird Chilis can be found in some grocery stores and most Asian markets.
 We usually use between 5 - 15 Thai chili peppers for this recipe.
 Feel free to omit them altogether, for a very mild curry paste, or substitute 2 - 4 jalapeños or Serrano peppers for just a little kick.

 What Ingredients are in Thai Green Curry Paste?